X

 Square icon-style image overlaid on the hero banner

-Unividual's commitment to gender balance in financial services
+Championing gender equality in financial services

 Striving for gender balance in financial services